Developer’s guide to multi-agent patterns in ADK

 workflow = SequentialAgent(sub_agents=[parallel_reviews, pr_summarizer])

-Large tasks may exceed a single agent’s context window.
-A high‑level agent can break the goal into sub‑tasks and delegate them to lower‑level agents.
-Unlike simple routing, the parent may wait for a sub‑task’s result before continuing its own reasoning.
+Sometimes a task is too big for a single agent’s context window.
+High‑level agents can break down complex goals into sub‑tasks and delegate them.
+Unlike the routing pattern, the parent agent might delegate part of a task and wait for the result before continuing its own reasoning.

 # ADK Pseudocode